Centaurioun/pulp-stones/references/md/Gulsahi_2009_A_radiographic_assessment_of_the_prevalence_of_pulp_stones_in_a_group_of.md

 International Endodontic Journal \| doi:10.1111/j.1365-2591.2009.01580.x
 A radiographic assessment of the prevalence of pulp stones in a group of Turkish dental patients
-A. Gulsahi^1^, A. I. Cebeci^2^ & S. Özden^2^ department of Oral Diagnosis and Radiology, Faculty of Dentistry, Başkent University; and department of Oral Diagnosis and Radiology, Faculty of Dentistry, Ankara University, Ankara, Turkey Abstract **Gulsahi A, Cebeci Al, Özden S.** A radiographic assessment of the prevalence of pulp stones in a group of Turkish dental patients.
+A. Gulsahi, A. I. Cebeci & S. Özden department of Oral Diagnosis and Radiology, Faculty of Dentistry, Başkent University; and department of Oral Diagnosis and Radiology, Faculty of Dentistry, Ankara University, Ankara, Turkey

+## **Abstract**

+ **Gulsahi A, Cebeci Al, Özden S.** A radiographic assessment of the prevalence of pulp stones in a group of Turkish dental patients.
 *International Endodontic Journal,* **42,** 735-739, 2009.
 **Aim** To determine the prevalence of pulp stones in a group of patients using radiographs, and to assess any associations with age, gender, systemic diseases, tooth type, jaw, caries, restorations, impacted third molars and dental anomalies including dens invaginatus, taurodontism, dens evaginatus and microdontia.
 **Methodology** A total of 519 patients were selected randomly amongst patients referred to Oral Diagnosis and Radiology Department, Faculty of
 Dentistry, Ankara University.
 After clinical inspection, full-mouth peri­apical radiographs were obtained.
 An oral radiologist examined the radiographs to identify pulp stones.
 Frequency distribution of teeth with pulp stones was calculated and statistical analysis was performed with chi-square test.
+## **Results**
-**Results** Of the patients, 313 (60%) were female and 206 (40%) were male.
+ Of the patients, 313 (60%) were female and 206 (40%) were male.
 Sixty (12%) had one or more teeth that contained pulp stones.
 Amongst the 13 474 teeth examined radiographically, 627 (5%) had pulp stones.
 There was no significant association between pulp stone occurrence and gender or systemic diseases.
 As age increased, the prevalence of pulp stones increased (P \< 0.01).
 Molars had statistically more pulp stones than premolars and incisors (P \< 0.001).
 Frequencies in both maxillary and mandibular jaw were similar.
 There was no association between pulp stones and impacted third molars, caries, restorations or dental anomalies.
+**
+**
+## **Conclusions**

+s**
-**Conclusions** The prevalence of pulp stones increased with age and was significantly higher in molar teeth than premolars and incisors.
+** The prevalence of pulp stones increased with age and was significantly higher in molar teeth than premolars and incisors.
 There was no significant asso­ciation between pulp stones and gender, systemic diseases, impacted third molars, condition of the crown and dental anomalies.
 **Keywords:** aetiology, calcification, prevalence, pulp, radiography.
 *Received 18 November 2008; accepted 26 February 2009*

-Introduction
+## **Introduction**

 Pulp stones are calcified masses in the dental pulp of healthy, diseased, or unerupted teeth (Baghdady *et al.* 1988, al-Hadi Hamasha &
 Darwazeh 1998).
 Stones may exist freely within the pulp or be attached to or embedded in dentine (Bevelander & Johnson 1956,
 Correspondence: Ayse Gulsahi, Department of Oral Diagnosis and